This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Bring your child's medicine bottles or a list of his medicines when you see his caregiver.
-Tell your child's caregiver if he has allergies, or any other medical conditions.
+- Bring your child's medicine bottles or a list of his medicines when you see his healthcare provider.
+Tell your child's healthcare provider if he has allergies, or any other medical conditions.

 - Your child may need to have blood tests done before his procedure.
-Ask your child's caregiver for more information about these or other tests he may need.
+Ask your child's healthcare provider for more information about these or other tests he may need.

 Day of your child's procedure:

 - Write down the correct date, time, and location of your child's procedure.